HwWobbe/DefinitiveData-DeltaAlerts/README.md

   - Gary sees this as a way of getting me involved in GroupTerryP
     - This group seems to have too many interested parties
       - If you want to go quickly - go alone.
 If far, go together"
+    - his assumption seems to be that I will get a Ministerial meeting to try for Centre of Excellence funding

 - gist clean-up & consolidation
   - may provide an accessible HTML LandingPage